skr31/SONiC/doc/nvidia_component_listing_hld.md

 fwutil show status > version_string

 // check if versions are different from the ones in the file
-// if so, format the versions
+// if so, format the version_string and update

 version_string >> /etc/mlnx/component-versions
 ```